NestScale Blog

 Example

-Here, we are going to use the same example from linear multi-touch attribution.
-With the time decay multi-touch attribution model, the earlier touchpoints such as blog posts and targeted ads will get less credit (5% and 20%), while the touchpoints closer to conversion, such as account sign-up and promo email will get more credit (25% and 50%).
+Here, we will use the same example from linear multi-touch attribution.
+With the time decay multi-touch attribution model, the earlier touchpoints such as blog posts and targeted ads will get less credit (10% and 20%).
+In contrast, the touchpoints closer to conversion, such as account sign-up and promo email will get more credit (30% and 40%).
 In this case, we can assume that the 10% discount promotional email is the main driver of brand A’s headphones sales.

 What it is

-The U-shaped attribution model (also known as position-based) allocates credit to both the first and last touchpoints, with the remaining credit evenly distributed among the interactions in the middle.
+Position-based attribution model (U-shaped) allocates credit to both the first and last touchpoints, with the remaining credit evenly distributed among the interactions in the middle.
 This model emphasizes the importance of both awareness and closing stages of the customer journey.

 When to use